Ed-Whyatt/movie-lounge-ms-3/TESTING.md

 ## pep8
 ***
-[pep8online.com](https://pep8online.com) has been used throughout the development of this application to test that the python code is pep8 complient.
-At the wrting and testing of this app pep8online.com is currently down.
+[pep8online.com](https://pep8online.com) has been used throughout the development of this application to test that the python code is pep8 compliant.
+At the writing  and testing of this app pep8online.com is currently down.
-As a workaround, PEP8 validator has been added to the Gitpod Workspace directly by following these steps:
+As a workaround, PEP8 validator has been added to the GitPod Workspace directly by following these steps:
 1. Run the command pip3 install pycodestyle  Note that this extension may already be installed, in which case this command will do nothing.
 2. In your workspace, press Ctrl+Shift+P (or Cmd+Shift+P on Mac).
 3. Type the word linter into the search bar that appears, and click on Python: Select Linter from the filtered results (image 1).